joinpursuit/Pursuit-Core-Web/node/nodejs_intro/README.md

 These are some of many new things you can do with Javascript in the Node.js environment.
 Thanks to Node.js and the V8 Engine, Javascript can now directly interface with your machine! 👏

-`Check for Understanding`: Why couldn't I connect to a SQL database with Javascript before Node.js existed?
+`Check for Understanding`: Why couldn't I access my computer's operating system with Javascript before Node.js existed?
 <details>
 <summary>
-    Answer
+    Solution
   </summary>
-  Javascript is a "client-side" language (client-side = web application), and before Node.js, we did not have a tool to allow Javascript to talk to server-side applications like databases.
+  Javascript is a "client-side" language (think, web applications), and before Node.js, we did not have a tool to allow Javascript to talk to server-side applications like operating systems.
 Now, we are able to run servers in Node.js, which is also able to <kbd>interpret</kbd> Javascript, so we can bridge the gap between Javascript and server-side tech!
 </details>
 <p>&nbsp;</p>
 <details>